 - Your touch is too “technical” without sensitivity to the horse.

-- The horse has suffered trauma to the head (hit on the head, had an ear twitch used on him, has had his head pulled hard with a halter and rope..) and has become head shy.
+- The horse has suffered trauma to the head (hit on the head, had an ear twitch used on him, has had his head pulled hard with a halter and rope, etc.) and has become head shy.

-- The wrong training/wrong head work has caused your horse to evade your touches instead of allowing them.
+- The wrong training/wrong head work has caused your horse to evade your touch instead of allowing it.

 - The horse has pain in or on his head.